Osteoarthritis of the hip (coxarthrosis) - everything you need to know

 1. Primary osteoarthritis

-• Age-related wear and tear: As we age, cartilage loses its elasticity.
+• Age-related wear and tear: As we age, cartilage loses elasticity.

-• Genetic predisposition: Familial histories can increase the likelihood.
+• Genetic predisposition: A family history of the condition can increase the likelihood.

 2. Secondary osteoarthritis